LeCloutPanda/Vampire-Survivors-Mods/README.md

 # Vampire Survivor Mods
-This is a collection of mods either created by my self or the community, neatly organised into seperate categories
+This is a collection of mods either created by my self or the community, neatly organised into a list.

 # Prerequisits
 * The new engine for [Vampire Survivors](https://store.steampowered.com/app/1794680/Vampire_Survivors/)